felmoreno1726/CovidQuarantinoBot/data/nlu.md

 - This is awful
 - I hate this
 - You are a terrible bot
-- Your capabilities are really bac
+- Your capabilities are really bad
 - I hate it
 - This is the worst
 - You are the worst
 - I hate you
+- You are a terrible bot
+- Terrible service

 ## intent:bot_challenge
 - are you a bot?
+- are you a chatbot?
 - are you a human?
 - am I talking to a bot?
+- am I talking to a chatbot?
 - am I talking to a human?

 ## intent:comedy_time